johnjago/awesome-uncopyright/README.md

 - [Anti-Copyright](https://www.anticopyright.com/) - Describes how intellectual property is not the same as material property.
 - [Anti-Copyright Resources](http://praxeology.net/anticopyright.htm) - Large list of essays against copyright.
 - [Creative Commons CC0](https://creativecommons.org/share-your-work/public-domain/cc0/) - About the CC0 public domain dedication.
-- [Everythingcars.net](http://everythingcars.net/) - Directory of automotive resources on the web.
 - [Kopimi](http://kopimi.com/) - Symbol showing that you want a work to be copied.
 - [Lively Days](http://livelydays.com/) - Vegan recipes.
 - [The Safe Zone Project](http://thesafezoneproject.com/about/uncopyright/) - Online resource for creating powerful, effective LGBTQ awareness and ally training workshops.